Joshmantova/Youtube-Case-Study-In-Python/README.md

 ### We then grouped the data by each channel, rather than by video, and plotted the number of days it had been trending.

 ![](images/image5.png)

+### These last two graphs represent number of days trending grouped by channel title rather than by video.

 ![](images/image7.png)

+### Interestingly enough, there were five Indian channels that were in the top 10 trending channels for Canada.

 ![](images/image8.png)